-- Target audiences: Canadian students and researchers
+- Target audiences: Canadian and Brazilian professors and graduate students

 Global Affairs Canada and the Chinese Ministry of Education are offering short-term scholarships to Canadians wishing to study abroad in China.
 Scholarships are awarded for studies, research, language studies or a combination of studies and language studies at participating Chinese institutions

 To learn more, visit the Government of Canada website for more information

 ICETEX, the Colombian Institute for Education Loans and Study Abroad, offers several programs which allow foreign citizens to study or participate in different kind of academic and research activities in Colombia, including:

 - The Irving K. Barber British Columbia Scholarship Society offers various scholarships for international exchange.

 - The Government of Canada offers various scholarship funds primarily for graduate students with some for undergraduate students.